-- on the median of a four-lane highway - within the right-of-way of any interstate highway - on the right-of-way between opposing lanes of traffic - ♦ at airports - ♦ in most state parks, state recreation areas, state historic sites, wildlife management areas or state scientific and natural areas with the exception of posted trails and areas - on any frozen waters located in a restricted area, or frozen waters where you don't have legal access - in any areas restricted by local ordinances or municipalities - ♦ in a tree nursery or planting area - along or on the roadway, shoulder, inside bank or slope of a public right-of-way (see page 15) - ♦ on agricultural land (see page 22) - on state forest lands that are posted or designated closed to motorized uses.
+- In the median of a four-lane highway - within the right-of-way of any interstate highway - In the right-of-way between opposing lanes of traffic - ♦ at airports - in most state parks, state recreation areas, state historic sites, wildlife management areas or state scientific and natural areas with the exception of posted trails and areas - on any frozen waters located in a restricted area, or frozen waters where you don't have legal access - in any areas restricted by local ordinances or municipalities - ♦ in a tree nursery or planting area - \ along or on the roadway, shoulder, inside bank or slope of a public right-of-way, (see diagram page 5). - ♦ on agricultural land, (see page 21 and page 27). - on state forest lands that are posted or designated closed to motorized uses.

 Inside the seven-county metro area, you may not ride on land you do not own, unless given written or verbal permission to ride on that land by the owner, occupant or lessee.

-Outside the seven-county metro area, you may not ride on land that you have been told verbally, in writing or by posted signs not to ride.
+Outside the seven-county metro area, you may not ride on land that you have been told verbally, in writing, or by posted signs not to ride.